 - a.
-With the exception of side entry garages, garages may not extend beyond the front of a single family detached home or duplex. - b.
-Required parking spaces for single family detached, single family attached, and duplex uses must be located in enclosed, covered parking areas. - c.
+With the exception of side entry garages, garages may not extend beyond the front of a single family attached or single family detached home. - b.
+Required parking spaces for single family detached and single family attached uses must be located in enclosed, covered parking areas. - c.
 Notwithstanding anything to the contrary in Exhibit F, front-facing garage doors are permitted provided they are located at least five feet behind the front facade.
-For homes with front porches, the front facade is considered to be the portion of the front porch closest to the front property line but in no event less than three feet behind the front of the house.

-3. Single Family Attached.
+For homes with front porches, the front facade is considered to be the portion of the front porch closest to the front property line but in no event shall the garage doors be located less than three feet behind the front of the house, excluding the depth of the front porch - 3.
+Single Family Attached.